The Goat (1921 film): Plot

-Buster joins a queue for free bread but does not note that he is standing behind two unmoving mannequins.
-By the time he spots his mistake the bread is finished.
+Buster joins a queue for free bread, but does not note that he is standing behind two unmoving mannequins.
+By the time he spots his mistake, there is no more bread left.

-Next Buster Keaton peers through a barred window into a police station where captured murderer "Dead Shot Dan" is about to have his picture taken for the "Rogue's Gallery".
-While the photographer is not looking, Dan ducks his head and snaps the shutter, so the camera captures a picture of Buster.
+Next, Buster peers into a police station where captured murderer "Dead Shot Dan" is about to have his picture taken for the "Rogue's Gallery".
+While the photographer is not looking, Dan ducks his head and snaps the shutter, so the camera captures a picture of Buster looking through the barred window.
 Dan then covertly hangs his cap over the camera lens to ensure that he will not be photographed.
-Thus, when Dan escapes, the wanted posters all show Buster with his hands on the bars.
-Unaware, Buster moves on to a street corner, where he notices a horseshoe, and kicks it aside.
+Thus, when Dan escapes shortly afterward, the wanted posters all show Buster with his hands on the bars.
+Unaware, Buster moves on to a street corner, where he notices a horseshoe and kicks it aside.
 The next man who comes along picks it up and throws it for good luck.
 Within seconds the man finds a wallet filled with money.
 After scrambling to find the horseshoe, Buster picks it up and throws over his shoulder.
 It strikes a policeman, who chases Buster, and soon other officers join the chase.
 Buster lures them into the back of a truck, locks them in, and escapes.

-Afterwards, Buster sees a man arguing with a young woman walking her dog.
+Buster sees a man arguing with a young woman walking her dog.
 Buster defends the woman and throws the man to the ground.
 After walking away, Buster runs into the officers who had chased him earlier.
 He escapes by hopping onto a train going to a nearby town.
 Unfortunately for Buster, the town has heard of Dan's escape, and newspapers and wanted posters with Buster's picture are everywhere.
 The townspeople run from him in terror wherever he goes.

 Buster is once again in the wrong place at the wrong time when the police chief on his patrol is ambushed by a gangster.
 The gangster's bullets miss the officer, but the smoking gun ends up in Buster's hand.
 He runs from the persistent police chief, inadvertently causing mischief all over the town.
 While on the run, Buster encounters the same young woman he assisted earlier, who invites him to dinner.
-At her home he meets her father—he is the police chief, and he furiously chases Buster all over the apartment complex.
+At her home he meets her father—he is the police chief, and he furiously chases Buster all over the apartment building.
 After the young woman helps Buster escape, the pair emerge onto the street where Buster observes a sign outside a furniture store that says "You furnish the girl, we furnish the home!"
-He carries his date into the store.
+He carries her into the store.